aNap73/Project-2/README.md

 Once the MVC framework was deployed the next task fell to Anthony who built a mysql database managed by a sequelize orm, our original four tables got paired down to two tables and the database got deployed.

 The next part of the task was to integrate passport and bCrypt.
-I was pretty happy when
+I was pretty happy when I was able to get user passwords encrypted through passport.
+Feels like magestic magic...

 ### OnBoarding(Register, Email validation and Eula with auto site logon)